-ENGL 200.
-Independent Study in English (1-4 hrs) Independent study under the guidance of a faculty advisor.
-Open to students with a 3.0 G.P.A. in the major and permission of the chair of the department.
-Independent study may take the form of readings, research, and will include a substantial written project.
-Independent study may be taken twice, but not more than once in any term.
-To count toward the major or minor, the course must be taken for 3 or 4 semester hours.
+CRWR 200.
+Independent Study in Creative Writing (1-4 hrs) Independent study under the guidance of a faculty advisor.
+Open to students with a 2.0 cumulative average and permission of the program director.
+Independent study may take the form of readings and/or research, and will include a substantial written project.
+Independent study may be taken for a total of twelve semester hours but no more than six in any term.
+Prerequisite: Previous study in creative writing and permission of the director.